Top-rated movers to make your Dayton to Myrtle Beach move easy

 - Myrtle Beach’s crime rate is higher than Dayton with a score of 58.06 compared to Dayton’s 4.0.
 This means that Myrtle Beach neighborhoods are safer than 58.06% of all U.S. neighborhoods, and Dayton neighborhoods are safer than 4.0%.

-- Air quality in Myrtle Beach is good, and in Dayton it's moderate.
+- Air quality in Myrtle Beach is Good, and in Dayton it’s Moderate.

 - HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-- Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.
+- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: To promote safety, economic development, and ethical business practices, the South Carolina Office of Regulatory Staff (ORS) oversees movers in the state.
 They are responsible for inspecting, examining, and auditing public utility providers like movers.
-Make sure the moving company you use has a license before hiring.
+Before booking, ensure the moving company is officially licensed to handle your move.

 - Moving Permits: South Carolina does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
 We recommend submitting your change of address form with USPS at least a week prior to your move.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
-When moving in South Carolina, explore movers' insurance options.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+When moving in South Carolina, explore movers’ insurance options.
 Many offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For enhanced protection, discuss Full Value Protection with the moving company or consider third-party insurance providers.
 Prioritize understanding coverage limits and potential extra costs.
 Read reviews to make an informed decision on the best insurance for your South Carolina move.

-- Moving checklist: Our moving checklist will help you have the peace of mind that you\'ve got everything covered.
+- Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.

 Where to live in Myrtle Beach